-Undertake detailed population monitoring at the two regularly-used maternity sites, to determine current status and trends in population size.
+Increase the population monitoring at the two regularly-used maternity sites, to determine in more detail the current status and trends in population size.
 Monitoring should be undertaken at least monthly at the maternity sites during spring-autumn peak period for the full five year period covered by this Recovery Plan to determine yearly trends and seasonal variation.
 Where possible, at least initially, these counts should be undertaken on a weekly basis to investigate short term fluctuations.
+Make greater use of the existing infrared cameras located in the Naracoorte maternity cave to determine population numbers, including investigating automated counting approaches.
 As not all individuals congregate in the maternity caves over summer, concurrent assessments need to also be undertaken at other key roost sites to determine the total population size.
 Investigate the seasonal and yearly pattern of use of the cave near Portland, where young were first observed in 2015, to determine the importance of this cave as a maternity site.